serolrom/MSFS/knowledge/US_Sectional.md

 ATIS, AWOS, CT (ctrl tower): not relevant -> Provided by controller in VATSIM (disregard sectional info)
 Cursive Number followed by star -> Field elev.
 Two digit number -> Lenght of the rwy in ft.
+Frequency followed by rounded C: CTAF.
+RP 6 -> Right pattern RWY 6 (when it shows like this)

 ---
 #### Restricted/Prohibited: